alexdevero/alex-devero-blog/__drafts__/draft--object-freeze-seal.md

 // }

-// Assigning sealed object to new variable: const myObj = {
+// Assigning sealed object to new variable (not necessary): const myObj = {
   name: 'Joe Doe',
   age: 37